holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 ### Philosophy

 1. **Value Creation** — Safety, Stability, Accuracy.
-As SatIO develops, so should value creation, leading to safer, more accurate values in the hive, over time.
+As SatIO develops, so should value creation, leading to safer, more accurate values in the hive over time.
 This can create a desirable improvement curve where in contrast, building a system from scratch every new project, has the potential to reintroduce bugs and 're-solve' the same problems.
 As SatIO develops, so does any system built on top of SatIO.
 Value creation should ideally be both read and write to and from the Hive.
-2. **Value Utilization** — The Matrix utilizes the values to switch output high/low.
-Serial output also utilizes the values by potentially handing the values out to other devices.
+2. **Value Utilization** — The Matrix utilizes the values to switch output high/low and or analog.
+Serial output also utilizes the values by handing the values out to other devices on a bus.
 Value utilization should ideally only ever read from the Hive.

 ### Matrix Philosophy